Construction of logarithmic cohomology theories II: On Chow groups: Standard subdivisions

 \section{Standard subdivisions}

-In this section, we introduce the notion of very standard subdivisions, and we construct specific fans $\Gamma_{n,r}$ and $\Theta_{n,r,\bd}$ for integers $0\leq r\leq n$ and a finite sequence of positive integers $\bd$.
+In this section, we introduce the notion of very standard subdivisions, and we construct specific very $r$-standard subdivisions $\Gamma_{n,r}$ and $\Theta_{n,r,\bd}$ for integers $0\leq r\leq n$ and a finite sequence of positive integers $\bd$.
 These will play technical roles in the later sections.

+We refer to Definition \ref{intro.1} for $r$-standard subdivisions of $(\P^1)^n$, where $0\leq r\leq n$ are integers.
+Combining the conditions (i) and (ii) in Definition \ref{intro.1}, we have

+for every $r$-standard subdivision $\Sigma$ of $(\P^1)^n$.
+This condition, which is weaker than the original conditions (i) and (ii), has the following geometric meaning: The induced morphism of $\C$-realizations